Neolitoviy/internship_meduzzen_backend/README.md

 }
 ```

-Otherwise it should return an error message.
+Otherwise, it should return an error message.

 ## Creating and Applying Migrations